 Creating a Focus Word

 Now, that you have asked yourself lots of questions, what stands out?
-What do you feel like would be a good direction for 2018?
+What do you feel like would be a good direction for your year?
 As you read through the post did anything pop?

 PIN and Share!